HosamRashed/Sport_Facility_Booking_System/README.md

 ```
 ## 7. Access the Application
 Once the web application and mobile application are running, you can access them by opening your web browser for the web app and using an iOS/Android emulator or a physical device for the mobile app.
+## Contribute

+We welcome contributions to enhance the functionality and usability of the system.
+If you'd like to contribute, please fork this repository, make your changes, and submit a pull request.

+## Contact

+For inquiries or support, feel free to contact via my email: hosam.wrr1234@gmail.com or using one of my social media accounts.

 Feel free to explore and enjoy the MMU Sports Facility Booking System!